Alcohol use disorder (AUD) is split into mild, moderate and severe and more extreme cases need detox and rehab for alcoholism.

 Outpatient: This treatment option allows you to receive treatment and/or medication during the day but you continue to live at home.

-Inpatient treatment offers a wide range of services but can cost substantially more than outpatient treatment.
-Outpatient treatment is far more affordable and is typically an effective option for those who have a mild to moderate level of withdrawal.
+Inpatient detox and rehab for alcoholism treatment offers a wide range of services but can cost substantially more than outpatient treatment.
+Outpatient treatment is far more affordable and is typically an effective option for those who have mild withdrawal.
 Outpatient services are suitable for people who have good mental and physical health without a long history of delinquent drinking.

-Inpatient treatment at a medical facility or hospital is less common than it used to be but should not be ruled out in the presence of severe medical or mental health problems.
+Inpatient detox and rehab for alcoholism treatment at a medical facility or hospital is less common than it used to be but should not be ruled out in the presence of severe medical or mental health problems.

-Residential rehab facilities usually run programmes for a period of 1-3 months, longer if additional treatment is required.
+Residential detox and rehab for alcoholism facilities usually run programmes for a period of 1-3 months, longer if additional treatment is required.
 This is the better option for those who struggle to remain sober.

 Day treatment or partial hospitalization offers daily treatment (Weekdays) and the person continues to live at home.

-Intensive outpatient treatment includes scheduled sessions that are longer and more probative than conventional outpatient treatments.
+Intensive outpatient detox and rehab for alcoholism treatment include scheduled sessions that are longer and more probative than conventional outpatient treatments.
 This form of treatment can be engaged in after any of the available programmes or as the first line of treatment.

 A needs assessment is a good way to start.